logerjoger/android-java-kotlin-jacoco/README.md

-# Android-Java-Kotlin-Jacoco
+# Android-Java-Kotlin-Jacoco with SonarQube

-This project generates a jacoco test report and send it to sonarqube (needs to add your host url).
+This project generates a jacoco test report and send it to sonarqube (needs to add your sonar host url).
 Its a multi module project with java and kotlin classes.